ajithshetty/spark-kafka-kstreams/spark-scala/README.md

 2. Using Kafka Streams push the data to a topic
 3. Spark Structured Streaming will read the topic and write to S3

-## Architecture
-Image Here

-## Setting up properties for running the exercise code
-For easy setup we have the fully ready docker-compose.yaml file which will bring up the necessary containers.

-We have all the default configurations defined in a file:

-`src/main/resources/streams.properties`

-## Running the exercises

-Run the below script to start the containers

-`sh start_containers.sh`

 The first step before working with any of streams exercises will be to run `./gradlew build` to make generate all of the Avro objects from the schemas contained in the `/src/main/avro` directory.